-- Bachelor's degree plus seven years professional level social services experience, including four years as supervisor over two or more professionals or as a program or project specialist - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 15-29 semester hours for one year of experience - o 30-44 semester hours for two years of experience - o 45-59 semester hours for three years of experience - o 60-74 semester hours for four years of experience - o 75-90 semester hours for five years experience - o 90 or more semester hours for six years experience - Graduate training with less than a master's degree in social work or behavioral sciences may be substituted for a maximum of one year of the required general experience on the basis of thirty semester hours for one year of experience - Master's degree in social work or behavioral sciences may be substituted for two years of the required general experience
+- Bachelor's degree plus seven years professional level social services experience, four years of which must have been at the supervisory level in Child Support Enforcement, Child Welfare or Economic Stability Programs. - Candidates without a bachelor's degree may combine work experience and college credit to substitute for the bachelor's degree as follows: - o 30-59 semester hours for one year of experience - o 60-89 semester hours for two years of experience - o 90-119 semester hours for three years of experience - o 120 or more semester hours for four years of experience - Graduate training with less than a master's degree in social work or behavioral sciences may be substituted for a maximum of one year of the required general experience on the basis of thirty semester hours for one year of experience - Master's degree in social work or behavioral sciences may be substituted for one year of the required general experience. - A Juris Doctorate will substitute for one year of the required general experience. - Graduate training with less than a Ph.D. will substitute for a maximum of one year of the required general experience. - A Ph.D. in social work or a related field will substitute for two years of the required general experience.